pa0/Metodologia_Statystyka_1/README.md

 3. Visual Ranking (Buja)
 4. Why Median in General (from EDA book) and Tukey Depth
 5. Nonparametrics on Manifolds
-6. Functionals of Densities (Donoho)
-7. ABC sampling
+6. .
+ABC sampling
-8. Wrap-Up (give overview of all topics that we covered) (1 lecture)
+7. .
+Wrap-Up (give overview of all topics that we covered) (1 lecture)

 ### Final Project Contents